chocolatesoup/OBMD-LAMMPS-extension/README.ProgrammersManual.md

-In the Programmer's manual, instructions on how to compile LAMMPS (**version 7 Feb 2024**) with the `obmd` extension are provided, along with explanation of the structure, classes, and function of the added `lj/cut/rf` pair style.
+In the Programmer's manual, instructions on how to compile LAMMPS (**version lammps-220725_update1**) with the `obmd` extension are provided, along with explanation of the structure, classes, and function of the added `lj/cut/rf` pair style.
 The code introduced below can be downloaded [here](https://github.com/chocolatesoup/OBMD-LAMMPS-extension/tree/main).

 ## OBMD PACKAGE